San Diego Legion re-signed Tai Enosa for the 2021 Major League Rugby season. The 31-year-old fullback/wing/flyhalf (32 in June) is 5’9″, and 190 lbs.

-Tai played 429 minutes in 13 matches and scored one try.
-He carried 27 times for 181 meters, had 2 linebreaks, 2 tackle breaks, 2 offloads, kicked 22 times for 659 meters and made 31 tackles.
+Tai played during the 2020 preseason for the Legion, as well as 12 minutes in one match during the regular season.
+In 2019 he played 429 minutes in 13 matches, starting 3, and scored one try.
+He carried 27 times for 181 meters, had 2 linebreaks, 2 tackle breaks, 2 offloads, kicked 22 times for 659 meters, and made 31 tackles.

 Tai was born in American Samoa and moved to California with his family when he was young and attended San Leandro High School.